JackSilburn/ATR2/README.md

       1. Open Outlook 2016 (desktop client).
       2. Click 'Store' on the 'Home' ribbon.
       3. On the left navigation panel click 'My add-ins'.
-      4. Under 'Custom add-ins' click the 3 dots on the add-in.
+      4. Under 'Custom add-ins', click the 3 dots on the add-in.
       5. Click 'Remove'.

 Using the add-in